Dexalot/dexalot-docs/docs/contracts/PortfolioBridge.md

 #### getTokenId

-Retruns the symbolId used in the mainnet given the srcChainId
+Returns the symbolId used in the mainnet given the srcChainId

 **Dev notes:** \
 PortfolioBridgeSub uses the defaultTargetChain instead of portfolio.getChainId()